rfdickerson/kitura-todolist/README.md

 *An example using the Kitura web framework and HTTP Server to develop a backend for a todo list organizer*

+> Supports the 04-25 SNAPSHOT, we are working on supporting the latest 05-03 SNAPSHOT.

 ## Tutorial

 This project accompanies the tutorial on IBM Developer Works: [Build End-to-End Cloud Apps using Swift with Kitura](https://developer.ibm.com/swift/2016/02/22/building-end-end-cloud-apps-using-swift-kitura/)